Publishing Workshop with Sue Hines

 Self publishing versus commercial publication – have you considered all the options?

 Each participant submits the first two pages of their work.
-These need to be selected from the page where the story, or non fiction work, actually begins (not the prologue, introduction, or contents pages, epigraph) and only two pages (not 4 or 6!) double spaced, printed as one sided, single pages.
+These need to be selected from the page where the story, or non fiction work, actually begins (not the prologue, introduction, or contents pages, epigraph) and only two pages – double spaced, printed as one sided, single pages.

-Each participant must also provide a one page synopsis of the whole work including a sentence or two about who the writer thinks the market is for eg literary fiction readers, commercial women’s fiction readers, thriller readers, fantasy readers, books for young adults etc.
+Each participant must also provide a one page synopsis of the whole work including a sentence or two about who the writer thinks the market is for eg. literary fiction readers, women fiction readers, thriller readers, fantasy readers, books for young adults etc.